Żelistrzewo railway station

 Żelistrzewo railway station is a railway station serving the village of Żelistrzewo, in the Pomeranian Voivodeship, Poland.
 The station opened on 15 December 1898 and is located on the Reda–Hel railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 History

 The station and the town used to be known as Sellen (Kr.
 Neustadt).

 On 26 September 1993 the last scheduled steam passenger train operated along the line.

 In 1998, the line underwent modernization.
 Stations were upgraded with a remotely controlled traffic center based in Gdynia, (in addition to the ticket offices) eliminating the need for service stations along the route.

 Train services

 The station is served by the following services: